kaplanm99/The-Public-Spheres/README.md

   PRIMARY KEY (`responseId`)
 ) ENGINE=InnoDB  DEFAULT CHARSET=latin1 AUTO_INCREMENT=46 ;

 4. Create a folder in the root directory titled db and create a file in it titled config.php.
-Set the folder's permissions only allow owner and group read access and disable all other permissions.
+Set the folder and file's permissions only allow owner and group read access and disable all other permissions.
 In config.php, create a php block that sets the following variables: $host, $username , $password, $db to the values corresponding to your MySQL database.

+5. Change the permissions of user-man.php, pwqcheck.php, and PasswordHash.php to only allow owner and group read, write, execute access.

 Notes:
 fork.png and forkHighlighted.png icons are borrowed from http://raphaeljs.com/icons/ where they were released under the MIT license - http://raphaeljs.com/license.html

+The user accounts system is powered by phpass and sample code found here http://www.openwall.com/articles/PHP-Users-Passwords. phpass and the sample code were released both into the public domain and under a heavily cut-down "BSD license", to the point of being copyright only.